This post may contain affiliate links. Please read our disclosure policy.

 - Preheat the oven to 350°F (177°C) and place the rack in the center.

-- In a 2-quart saucepan, heat olive oil over medium heat.
-Cook bacon until crisp, then transfer to a paper towel-lined plate.
+- Heat olive oil in a 2-quart saucepan over medium heat.
+Add the bacon and cook until crisp.
+Move it to a paper towel-lined plate.

-- Add onions to the pan and cook for 3 minutes, stirring occasionally.
-Add garlic and cook for 30 seconds.
+- Add the onions to the pan and cook for 3 minutes, stirring occasionally.
+Add the garlic and cook for 30 seconds.

-- Stir in beans, ketchup, molasses, vinegar, Worcestershire, brown sugar, dry mustard, and curry powder.
-Reduce heat and simmer 1–2 minutes.
-Stir in crumbled bacon.
+- Stir in the beans, ketchup, molasses, vinegar, Worcestershire sauce, brown sugar, dry mustard, and curry powder.
+Reduce the heat and simmer for 1 to 2 minutes.
+Crumble the bacon and stir it in.

-- Lightly grease a 5-inch baking dish (or similar size) with 1/2 teaspoon olive oil.
-Pour in the bean mixture.
+- Lightly grease a 5-inch baking dish with 1/2 teaspoon olive oil and pour in the bean mixture.

 Notes